 View the Advanced Professional MS practice track Program of Studies.

-This program consists of a minimum of thirty-two (32) semester credit hours and allows you to complete a Master of Science degree in three terms of Fall/Spring/Summer.
+This track consists of a minimum of thirty-two (32) semester credit hours and allows you to complete a Master of Science degree in three terms of fall/spring/summer.
 The curriculum focuses on the design development of a large-scale or otherwise complex built environment selected by you, and engages you in creating the programming, research, design, construction documents and presentation that fully describes the solution.
 This professional track course of study also provides opportunities for internship hours and/or other electives courses.
 You exit the program with a portfolio of work suitable for career interviews.

 View a sample of a final project presentation from this program.
 Airport entertainment concourse final project by Advanced Professional Program graduate Yvonne Thorsen.

 View a sample student video from this program that showcases the student’s master’s project by Giselle Canizares.